-I am president of Environmental Progress, co-founder and Senior Fellow at Breakthrough Institute, and advisor to MIT's "Future of Nuclear Energy" task force.
+I am president of Environmental Progress, Time Magazine "Hero of the Environment," and Green Book Award winner.
+I am co-founder and Senior Fellow at Breakthrough Institute, and advisor to MIT's "Future of Nuclear Energy" task force.
 My recent TED talk is "How Fear of Nuclear Hurts the Environment," and my 2015 TEDx talk is "How Humans Save Nature."
 I was in "Pandora's Promise," a 2013 award-winning film about environmentalists who changed their minds about nuclear.
 You can see me "The Colbert Report," CNN "Crossfire" debate with Ralph Nader, both from 2013, and in a 2016 UCLA Debate with Mark Jacobsen.

 I am co-author of "The Death of Environmentalism," Break Through, An Ecomodernist Manifesto, "Evolve," and Love Your Monsters.
 I have written for publications including Scientific American, The New York Times,and the Washington Post.

 My recent essays include "Why Energy Transitions are the Key to Environmental Progress," coauthored with Rachel Pritzker,